Nashville Live Music Venues: Where to See Shows in Music City

 Though the Opry has been conducted at the Opry House since 1974, its roots began in a hallowed venue, Ryman Auditorium.
 Once a church, this landmark still hosts live concerts.
 Attendees sit on wooden pews and watch big names in blues, country, jazz, rock and pop.
 A few include: Amy Grant and Vince Gill, Kansas, Lindsey Stirling, Gary Clark Jr., and Tori Amos.

 Schermerhorn Symphony Center

 The Nashville Symphony has claimed 13 Grammys, with more on the way.
-In addition to classical, Schermerhorm Symphony Center peppers its schedule with artists such as Aretha Franklin or guests like Dennis DeYoung (Styx) and Jeffrey Osborne (L.T.D.) for special programs.
+In addition to classical, Schermerhorm Symphony Center peppers its schedule with artists such as Aretha Franklin, Dennis DeYoung (Styx) and Jeffrey Osborne (L.T.D.) for special programs.

 It’s small and intimate.
 However, Station Inn can lay claim to its world-famous moniker.
 The club, presenting both new and established artists, is the place to go to hear the finest bluegrass offers.

 For its grand opening in 1994, a herd of cattle stampeded through Nashville to the front doors of Wildhorse Saloon.
 In a town of big stars and big moves, none beat that for public relations.
 Since then, more than 1.5 million music lovers annually come to catch the hottest in live country entertainment.
 During shows, attendees learn new dance steps, and dine on Wildhorse’s signature fried pickles and hot chicken.